Claire Dean

 Published: 2023-05-15

-There are numerous options for exploring Peru by rail, and they offer an excellent, perhaps preferable means to see more of such a beautiful country.
+Train travel is rare in Peru, with rail networks limited to a handful of lines in only a few sections of the country.
+The train lines that do exist, however, offer travelers an exciting and generally spectacular journey spectacular.
+The most used and famous is the train to the Inca citadel of Machu Picchu, which is the only way to reach the site besides walking there.
+Here is a short guide to train travel in Peru.
 You can backpack, and you can fly, but seeing Peru by train offers a deeper glimpse into the culture, a means for those who wish to savor the experience.
 If you are planning to visit Peru, I would encourage you to spend a few days exploring Peru by rail.
 If it will be your first trip to South America, you may be a little concerned about getting around, or about going beyond the major tourist areas.

 Peru Rail Trains